DaniloSchafaschek/Stochastic_Tunneling_Times/README.md

 - Right well

 Stochastic trajectories are simulated starting in the left well until they reach the right well.

+The program can be easily adapted to other potentials by simply changing the corresponding drift term defined by the function `D(x)`

 More details in: <https://arxiv.org/abs/2512.16168>